 Take a choice fat pig six weeks old, not younger, though it may be a little older.
+Have it carefully killed and older.
 Have it carefully killed and dressed, and thoroughly washed.
-Trim out carefully with a sharp, narrow-blade. knife the inside of the mouth and cars, cut out the tongue and chop off the end of the snout.
+Trim out carefully with a sharp, narrow-bladed knife the inside of the mouth and ears, cut out the tongue and chop off the end of the snout.
 Rub the pig well with a mixture of salt, pepper and pounded sage, and sprinkle it rather liberally with red pepper, and a dash outside, too.

-Make a rich stuffing of bread crumbs -corn bread stuffing is de rigeur for pig, though you can put half of one and half of the other inside of Mr. Piggy if somebody insists on loaf bread stuffing.
-If you use corn bread, have a thick, rich pone of bread baked, and crumble it as soon as it is cool enough to handle, sea-son it highly with black and red pepper, sage, thyme, savory marjoram, minced onion-just enough to flavor it, and pleaty of fresh butter; moisten it well with stock, cream, or even hot water.
+Make a rich stuffing is de rigger for bread stuffing is de rigger for corn bread stuffing is de rigeur for pig, though you can put half of one and half of the other inside of Mr. Piggy if somebody insists on loaf bread stuffing.
+If you use corn bread, have a thick, rich pone of bread baked, and crumble it as pone of bread baked, and crumble it as soon as it is cool enough to handle, season it highly with black and red pepper, sage, thyme, savory marjoram, minced onion-just enough to flavor it, and plenty of fresh butter; mosten it well with stock, cream, or even hot water.
 Stuff the pig well and sew it up closely.
-If you have a tin roaster and open fire, the pig will be roasted by that much better.
-If you have not, put the pig in a long pan and set it in the oven, and leave the stove door open until the pig begins to cook, gradually closing poor, so that the cooking will not be water in the pan with the pig when it is put on the fire.
-Have a larding-mop in the plate of flour and butter, and mop while it is roasting.
+If you have a tin reaster and epen fire, the pig will be roasted by that much better.
+If you have not, put the pig in a long pan and set it in the oven, and leave the stove door open until the pig begins to cook, gradually closing the poor, so that the cooking will not be done too fast.
+The pig must be well dredged with flour when put in the pan.
+Mix some flour and butter together in a plate, and pour about a quart of hot Mix some flour and butter together in a plate, and pour about a quart of hot water in the pan with the pig when it is put on the fire.
+Have a larding-mop in the plate of flour and butter, and mop the pig frequently with the mixture while it is roasting.